maltyxx/images-generator/README.md

 The easiest way is to use composer:

-    composer require bheller/images-generator
+    composer require --dev maltyxx/images-generator

 Or if you prefer by modifying your composer.json file, add this line to the "require" section:

-    "bheller/images-generator": "~1.0"
+    "maltyxx/images-generator": "~1.0"

 ## Usage

-Use the `ImagesGeneratorProvider` class in combinaison with [Faker](https://github.com/fzaninotto/Faker) to produce new images:
+Use the `ImagesGeneratorProvider` class in combinaison with [Faker](https://github.com/FakerPHP/Faker) to produce new images:

     <?php
     require __DIR__ .'/vendor/autoload.php';

-    use bheller\ImagesGenerator\ImagesGeneratorProvider;
+    use maltyxx\ImagesGenerator\ImagesGeneratorProvider;

     $faker = Faker\Factory::create();
     $faker->addProvider(new ImagesGeneratorProvider($faker));